-It is important to avoid rubbing or itching your eyes as much as possible when you experience any discomfort.
-Rubbing your eyes forcefully can be extremely damaging to them, especially if the cause of your itchiness is a foreign object in your eye.
-Rubbing may cause you to accidentally scratch the cornea of the eye which can lead to serious issues.
+It is important to avoid rubbing or itching your eyes as much as possible when you experience discomfort.
+Forcefully rubbing your eyes can be extremely damaging to this sensitive part of your body—especially if the cause of your itchiness is a foreign object in your eye.
+Rubbing can scratch your cornea, which leads to more serious issues.

 Apply a Cold Compress

-Closing your eyes and placing a clean, cold, damp washcloth over your eyes can also help alleviate the symptoms of itchy eyes.
-This reduces inflammation and swelling of the blood vessels in and around the eyes which reduces itching.
-A cold compress won’t address your allergies long term, but can be soothing to the eyes and can be repeated as many times as needed.
+Closing your eyes and placing a clean, cold, damp washcloth over your eyes can immediately alleviate the symptoms of itchy eyes.
+This reduces inflammation and itchiness in and around the eyes.
+While a cold compress won’t address your symptoms long-term, it can be soothing to the eyes and repeated as many times as needed.

 Find Relief From Itchy Eyes At Last